“Happiness is the highest form of health” – Dalai Lama quote.

 2: Let your body relax

 As you meditate in the way described above, you will experience many different emotions.
-These emotions will rise and falls quite quickly.
-One moment you may experience gratitude, then momentary excitement.
+These emotions will rise and falls quickly.
+One moment you may experience gratitude, then excitement and so on.

 Be aware of all the emotions you have experienced throughout this meditation.